databio/geniml/docs/tutorials/bedspace.md

 ## Introduction

-To ensure that everything is working correctly, run: `python -c "from gitk import bedspace"`.
+To ensure that everything is working correctly, run: `python -c "from geniml import bedspace"`.
 There are four main commands in `bedspace`:

 1. `bedspace preprocess`: preprocesses a set of genomic interval regions and their associated metadata into a format that can be used by `bedspace train`.
 2. `bedspace train`: trains a StarSpace model on the preprocessed data.